aholstenson/transitory/README.md

         // A value was evicted from the cache because the max size has been reached break;
       case RemovalCause.EXPIRED:
-        // A value was removed because it expired due to its autoSuggest break;
+        // A value was removed because it expired due to its max age break;
     }
   })